mangata-finance/diagrams/README.md

 end box

-box "Gasp Rolldown" #LightYellow collections       "Arbitrum OR Gasp Contract"       as arbcontr collections       "Arb OR Eth Updater"       as updater end box
+box "Gasp Rolldown" #LightYellow collections       "L1 Rolldown Contracts"       as arbcontr collections       "L1 Updaters"       as updater end box

 note over aggregator
-  Trigger is N block or registration event end note aggregator --> operator: Creates a task "Share operator list" operator --> eigencontract: Fetch the the current aggregated BLS key and operators stake value operator --> aggregator: Signed response of aggregated BLS key and operators stake value note over aggregator
+  Trigger is: registration event, ejection of the operator end note aggregator --> operator: Creates a task "Share operator list" operator --> eigencontract: Fetch the the current aggregated BLS key and operators stake value operator --> aggregator: Signed response of aggregated BLS key and operators stake value note over aggregator
-  Currently we will sign with older end note aggregator --> gaspeigencontract: Signs the task response gaspeigencontract -> gaspeigencontract: Verifies the new operator list with quorum threshold gaspeigencontract -> gaspeigencontract: (optional) Verifies the state, not only the quorum threshold updater -> gaspeigencontract: On operator list change event, fetch the new list information updater -> arbcontr: Submits new information arbcontr -> arbcontr: Validates the new list with older aggreagated key and stake information
+  We will sign with new agg. key end note aggregator --> gaspeigencontract: Signs the task response gaspeigencontract -> gaspeigencontract: Verifies the new operator list with quorum threshold and stakes updater -> gaspeigencontract: On operator list change event, fetch the new list information updater -> arbcontr: Submits new information arbcontr -> arbcontr: Validates the new list with older aggreagated key and stake information